-Fitspiration—any message intended to encourage people to reach their fitness goals or attain an "ideal" body—has become a pervasive force in our social media landscape.
+Fitspiration—any message intended to encourage people to reach their fitness goals or attain an “ideal” body—has become a pervasive force in our social media landscape.
 Fitspiration messages most commonly take the form of blog posts, newsfeed updates, tracking apps, quotes, or images.
-In general, people use fitness and nutrition content as motivation to make healthier choices.
-But does this constant exposure to body image preoccupation really have a positive effect?
+In general, people use fitness and nutrition content as motivation to make healthier choices, but a group of researchers didn’t believe media consumption aided in making healthier choices.

 Results of the study showed that viewing nutrition and exercise content on phone apps or microblogs like Twitter and Instagram had a significant association with disordered eating.
 The level of engagement with phone apps, like those used to track and share individual fitness and nutrition progress, was associated with compulsive exercise.
 The researchers suggested that mobile platforms may have shown the largest effects because of the rapid information consumption and high level of interactivity, resulting in extensive, continuous feedback from other users.
 All that feedback can add up to a lot of pressure.